 A black and blue or purple mark will appear following the injury.
 There may also be redness, swelling, and tenderness or pain.
 After it begins to heal, the contusion may turn yellow.

 Eye contusions are diagnosed visually.
 Healthcare providers assume that the eye has been struck in some way.
 Most people are able to self-diagnose a contusion, but a doctor may confirm the diagnosis.

 It is important to apply first-aid treatment right away.
-Seek emergency medical attention right away.Immediately apply ice or a cold compress for 15 minutes to reduce swelling and minimize pain.
+Seek emergency medical attention right away.Immediately apply an ice pack for 15-20 minutes at a time to reduce swelling and minimize pain.
 Do not press on the eye itself.
 Repeat every 1 to 2 hours for the first 48 hours.If there is still tenderness after 48 hours, apply a warm compress every 1-2 hours.Take acetaminophen for pain.
-Do not take aspirin or nonsteroidal anti-inflammatory medications like ibuprofen because these drugs can cause or increase bleeding.
+Do not take aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen because they can cause or increase bleeding.